 - Late lunch at ‘Kormcha’ Restaurant

 Moscow was founded in 1147 by Suzdal’s Prince Yury Dolgoruky.
 It became Russia’s capital in the 15th century, lost this status in 1712 to St Petersburg, and then regained it in 1918 after the Bolshevik Revolution.
 Whereas St Petersburg is an ideal city of a particular epoch, in Moscow’s Kremlin we encounter art and architecture from a number of periods.
 This 90-acre brick fortress, constructed for the tsars by Italian master builders, encloses four cathedrals (Cathedral of the Assumption; Cathedral of the Twelve Apostles; Cathedral of the Archangel Michael; Cathedral of the Annunciation), and the Church of the Deposition of the Robe.
-Since the 15th century, the Kremlin has stood for the centralisation of power in Tsarist and Soviet Russia.
-It’s complex of churches and palaces speaks of the autocratic fusion of church and state in which even the aristocracy was ‘enslaved’ to the tsar.
+Since the 15th century the Kremlin has stood for the centralisation of power in Tsarist and Soviet Russia.
+Its complex of churches and palaces speaks of the autocratic fusion of church and state in which even the aristocracy was ‘enslaved’ to the tsar.
 In Soviet times, and especially during the Cold War, the Kremlin gained a special meaning in the West as a place of secretive rule, but this was true also of the Tsarist period, when all power was concentrated here.

 After exploring the collection of crowns and thrones, dress harnesses and the important carriage collection, we shall be taken on a specially arranged tour of the State Diamond Fund.
-The Diamond Fund is a collection of gems and jewellery dating back to the Russian Crown treasury instituted by emperor Peter I of Russia in 1719.
+The Diamond Fund is a collection of gems and jewellery dating back to the Russian Crown treasury instituted by Peter the Great in 1719.
 Originally located in Moscow, the collection was moved to the Diamond Chamber in the Winter Palace, St Petersburg.
 All succeeding monarchs added their contributions to the Chamber; a 1922 study by Alexander Fersman identified that 85% of the exhibits belonged to the period from Peter the Great to Nicholas I (1719-1855), while 15% were added by the last three emperors.
 The preservation, sales and looting of imperial treasures after the Russian Revolution of 1917 is a matter of controversy and speculation.
-The collection was moved from Saint Petersburg to Moscow during World War I and the Soviet Diamond Fund was officially established in 1922.
+The collection was moved from St Petersburg to Moscow during World War I and the Soviet Diamond Fund was officially established in 1922.
 The treasure was first exhibited to the public in November 1967.
 Originally a short-term show, in 1968 it became a permanent exhibition.

 We shall explore the gorgeous fresco cycles and icon collections of the Cathedral of the Archangel and the Cathedral of the Assumption and you will be introduced to the rituals that took place in these beautiful churches.
 We will also visit the Patriarch’s Palace and be shown Ivan the Great’s Belltower, the Tsar Bell and the Tsar Cannon.
 After our visit to the Kremlin we shall walk to the nearby ‘Kormcha’ restaurant for a late lunch (2.30pm).
 The rest of the afternoon is at leisure.
 Please note that refreshment facilities are not available within the Kremlin complex.
 (Overnight Moscow) BL